Italian Pop Music

 - Singer-songwriters (Known as "cantautori" )

-The melodic style gave way in the 70s to a new style of music.
-Woodstock with Jimmie Hendrix, Crosby Still Nash Young, The Who, Janis Joplin, Credence Clearwater Revival, Eric Clapton and many others changed the story of music forever in England and the United States.
+Melodic style gave way in the 70s to a new style of music.
+Woodstock with Jimmie Hendrix, The Who, Janis Joplin, Credence Clearwater Revival, Eric Clapton and many others changed the story of music forever in England and the United States.

 Italian rock singers and singer-songwriters of the 70s and 80s include